radiantearth/stac-spec/catalog-spec/catalog-spec.md

 that contains all the required fields is a valid STAC Catalog.

 - [Examples](examples/)
+  - See a [minimal example](examples/catalog.json), as well a [fuller example](examples/catalog-items.json) includes links to several items.
 - [JSON Schema](json-schema/catalog.json)

 This Catalog specification primarily defines a structure for information to be discoverable.
 Any use